Real-World Evaluation of two Cooperative Intersection Management Approaches: Cooperative Maneuver Planning Modules

-Since the joint planning task is being modeled by a single POMDP, the dimensionality of the observation space depends on the number of vehicles currently in the scene and may vary over time.
+Due to the lack of ground-truth data for cooperative maneuvers in urban traffic, we consider the planning task a multi-agent RL problem.
+The joint planning task is modeled by a single partially observable Markov decision process, since the driving intention and destination of the HDVs is not known to the planning algorithm.
+Thus, the dimensionality of the observation space depends on the number of vehicles currently in the scene and may vary over time.
 Moreover, the dimensionality of the action space depends on the number of cooperative vehicles present and requires a permutation equivariant mapping to the observation space.

-Therefore, the input representation has to be suited to encode the varying number of dynamically interacting agents efficiently.
+The RL~policy is trained in a simulated traffic environment, based on the open-source simulator Highway-env~\cite{highway-env}, which has been extended for multi-agent planning.
+It shall derive a joint action for all CAVs in the scene composed of longitudinal acceleration commands in continuous space.
+We employ the TD3~\cite{fujimoto2018addressing} actor-critic RL algorithm to train a GNN for the cooperative planning task.

-\subsection{Graph-based Representation and Network}
+\subsubsection{Graph-based Representation and Network}

 The graph based scene representation used in this study is based on our proposal in~\cite{klimke2023automatic}, which proved to be suited for learning a sensible mixed traffic capable RL policy.
-Thus, the current traffic scene observation is defined as $(V,\,E,\,U) \in \Omega$, where $V$~denotes the set of vertices that the vehicles are mapped to, as depicted in Fig.~\ref{fig:scene_graph}.
-The nodes of vehicles that are in conflict and thus need to be coordinated are connected by directed edges from the set~$E$.
+Thus, the current traffic scene observation is defined as a directed graph, as illustrated in Fig.~\ref{fig:scene_graph}.
+The nodes of vehicles that are in conflict and thus need to be coordinated are connected by directed edges, while it is assumed that vehicles follow and stay within their lanes.
+Due to the inherently unknown future behavior of HDVs, including gap acceptance and turning intention, the graph comprises additional edges for all potential conflicts, like with $\nu_2$ in the figure.
+Only once the maneuver of the HDV becomes clear (typically while entering the intersection), the superfluous edges are removed and the cooperative maneuver is subsequently optimized.
 Different kinds of interactions are encoded by means of edge types.
 The \emph{crossing} edge type indicates a pair of vehicles that are located in front of the intersection driving on paths that intersect or merge on the intersection area.
 Leader-follower relations are encoded by an edge of type \emph{same lane} pointing from the leader to the following vehicle.
-This edge direction induces a influence of the leading vehicle on the follower, but not vice versa.